Elzawawy/eight-puzzle-solver/README.md

 ascending order 0,1,2,3,4,5,6,7,8 .

 ## Implementation Structure
+We followed OOP (Object Oriented Paradigm) concepts to construct our code structure.
+With each object in the list below representing an object in the game world.
 - **Puzzle State**: This class represents the puzzle state at a certain time, it includes: configuration, cost, parent node, children nodes.
 - **Puzzle Solver**: It is responsible of solving the input puzzle, and calculating total estimated cost to solve.